 - Spanish is the official language in 21 countries and an official language in the European Union, UNESCO, GATT and many other international organizations.

-A concentration in Spanish allows students considerable flexibility in developing a program of study leading to competence in the language and a basic knowledge of Hispanic cultures and literatures.
-All students should consult with a concentration advisor to develop a program of study that best corresponds to their interests and career plans.
+A major in Spanish allows students considerable flexibility in developing a program of study leading to competence in the language and a basic knowledge of Hispanic cultures and literatures.
+All students should consult with a RLL advisor to develop a program of study that best corresponds to their interests and career plans.

-Academic minors in Romance Languages and Literatures are not open to students with any concentration or any other academic minor in Romance Languages and Literatures.
+Academic minors in Romance Languages and Literatures are not open to students with any major or any other academic minor in Romance Languages and Literatures.

 If you are majoring in another field, the Spanish Language, Literature, and Culture minor offers you an opportunity to complement the knowledge gained in your principal field, while adding a cultural and linguistic dimension to your academic experience.